vEnhance/web.evanchen.cc/input/quotes.md

 ## {{ hl("design", "Design") }}

-- I am not a visionary.
+- I've actually felt slightly uncomfortable at TED for the last two days, because there's a lot of vision going on, right?
+And I am not a visionary.
   I do not have a five-year plan.
-I'm an engineer...
-  I'm perfectly happy with all the people who are walking around and just staring at the clouds and looking at the stars and saying, "I want to go there".
+I'm an engineer.
+And I think it's really -- I mean -- I'm perfectly happy with all the people who are walking around and just staring at the clouds and looking at the stars and saying, "I want to go there."
 But I'm looking at the ground, and I want to fix the pothole that's right in front of me before I fall in.
+  This is the kind of person I am.
   ([Linus Torvalds](https://en.wikiquote.org/wiki/Linus_Torvalds))
 - If it is possible to cut a word out, always cut it out.
   ([George Orwell](https://sites.duke.edu/scientificwriting/orwells-6-rules/))